tuvllms/nlp-fall-2026/_pages/about.md

 <b>Course description</b>

-The primary goal of this course is to examine recent developments in large language models (LLMs) and generative AI.
-We will study advances in LLM training, alignment, and evaluation, covering topics such as Transformers and novel architectures, LLM pretraining and post-training, efficient training and inference, large reasoning models and test-time scaling, multimodal models, diffusion models, agentic AI, self-evolving agents with reasoning memory, etc. Students will also learn how to read and evaluate research papers, formulate research problems, and develop potential solutions.
-The course is intended for graduate students who want to apply recent advances in LLMs and GenAI to their own research.
+This course provides an in-depth exploration of Natural Language Processing (NLP) with a focus on the principles and techniques behind the development of large language models (LLMs) and LLM agents.
+Topics include foundational NLP concepts, neural language models, Transformers architectures, LLM pretraining and post-training, efficient training and inference, LLM reasoning and test-time scaling, interpretability and evaluation, multimodal and diffusion LLMs, AI agents, recursive self-improvement, harness evolution and continual learning, automated scientific discovery, and AI security and privacy, etc. Students will gain practical experience through coding assignments and a final project, which prepare them to apply state-of-the-art models and techniques to real-world applications.

 <b>Prerequisites</b>